pkp/pkp-docs/multiling-guide/en/discovery.md

 If the journal submits galley files in multiple languages, they can make a stand-alone component deposit for each of them.
 For more information, visit [Crossref’s documentation](https://www.crossref.org/documentation/content-registration/structural-metadata/components/).

+If you publish multilingual content and use DOIs from Crossref, also consider their [recommendation about journal titles](https://www.crossref.org/documentation/content-registration/verify-your-registration/troubleshooting-submissions/#00634): “if your journal is in more than one language, you need to choose one version of the [journal] title as the master entry”, which normally is the title registered with the ISSN authority.
+[In other words](https://community.crossref.org/t/parallel-titles-for-a-given-issn/2183/4): “you need to pick one journal title and stick with it.
+And, the language of the journal title does not need to match the language of the article title.”
+In practice, this means entering the same journal title is all languges under the journal identity settings.
+Otherwise, it may cause an error when submitting the DOIs for registration with CrossRef or a problematic citation when using the CSL plugin's how-to-cite display.

 For other indexing content requirements, see our [Index Application Guide](https://docs.pkp.sfu.ca/indexing-guide/en/).

 ## Site search